 You must file the Free Application for Federal Student Aid (FAFSA) online to be considered for Federal Direct Stafford Loans.
-While financial aid packages are offered to admitted law students, all admission applicants are advised to file their FAFSA by February 1 for priority consideration.
+While financial aid packages are offered to admitted law students, all applicants are advised to file their FAFSA forms by February 1 for priority consideration.
 The fall semester deadline to submit your FAFSA is May 1.
-Students filing the FAFSA after May 1 should be prepared to pay their bill, or set up a payment plan.
+Students filing the FAFSA after May 1 should be prepared to pay their bills, or set up payment plans.
 Financial aid funds can then be received as a refund.

 Most students who apply for financial aid will qualify for loans, and the William D. Ford Federal Direct Stafford Loan program is the main source of these funds.
 Stafford Loans are offered at interest rates lower than consumer loans and repayment begins six months after graduation, or six months after enrollment drops to less than half-time status.

 Grad PLUS is a non-need-based federal loan program that allows graduate students to borrow up to the full cost of attendance, minus any other financial aid they are receiving.
 This program may be of interest to students who either have little or no eligibility for need-based financial aid programs or need additional assistance to pay college costs after other forms of aid have been awarded.
 These loans are contingent upon creditworthiness or require a creditworthy co-borrower.
 It is important to review your credit history and address any necessary issues, as well as lower your consumer debt, prior to enrolling in school.
 You can access your credit report online.

 Students may receive scholarship and loans up to their estimated Cost of Attendance (COA).
 The total financial aid awards, in any combination, cannot exceed the estimated COA.
 Students whose basic expenses exceed this amount may contact the Student Financial Services Office to request an individual COA review after the semester begins.

 The UNLV financial aid school code is 002569.